drinkbird/drinkbird.github.io/_posts/blog/2016-02-06-design-patterns-strategic-approach.md

 However, *it is never too late to refactor the design* and apply a pattern later in the process.
 When a working implementation is already available, we are able to examine it thoroughly and apply patterns as solutions to specific local problems.
 This is exactly where patterns fit the best.

 Of course, we need to have a strong technical background in software design patterns beforehand.
-Catalog books such as [Design patterns : elements of reusable object-oriented software](http://geni.us/gofdp) are still the strongest weapon in our arsenal for achieving that.
+Catalog books such as {% include link.html title="Design patterns : elements of reusable object-oriented software" url="http://geni.us/gofdp" %} are still the strongest weapon in our arsenal for achieving that.

 ## Conclusion